Lignophagia: In dogs

 Dogs sometimes eat wood which can have negative consequences.
 Sometimes they will chew the furniture of their owners meaning items must be replaced.
 Splinters may lodge in the mouth, gums or tongue, causing a depressed appetite.
 The wood can perforate or block the oesophagus or the intestine, often requiring surgery.
 Chemically treated wood can result in poisoning.
 A potential cause for lignophagia in dogs is being confined in an area with wet wood and having a diet lacking in proper nutrition.

 In humans

 Humans sometimes chew or eat wood, e.g. pencils.
-In humans, eating wood is sometimes referred to as xylophagia.
+In humans, eating wood is sometimes referred to as xylophagia and is considered a form of pica.

+Chewing wood has also been used for oral hygiene throughout human history and is still popular today in some parts of the world, such as datwoon in India and miswak in predominantly Muslim areas.